Canonicity and homotopy canonicity for cubical type theory: Cubical categories with families

 \section{Cubical categories with families}

-We first recall the notion of categories with families (cwf) \cite{Dybjer} equipped with $\Pi$- and $\Sigma$-types, universes and natural number types.
+We first recall the notion of categories with families (cwf)~\cite{Dybjer} equipped with $\Pi$- and $\Sigma$-types, universes, and natural number types.
 This notion can be interpreted in any presheaf model.
-In a presheaf model however, we can consider new operations.
-A {\em cubical cwf} will be such a cwf in a presheaf model with extra operations which make use of an interval presheaf $\II$ and a type of cofibrant propositions $\FF$ as introduced in \cite{CHM,OP}.
+In that setting, we can consider new operations.
+A {\em cubical cwf} will be such a cwf in a presheaf model with extra operations that make use of an interval object~$\II$ and a cofibration classifier~$\FF$ as introduced in~\cite{CHM,OP}.